Step by step tutorials

 2. Enter that variable in the var_impact argument of calc_di.
 By default, var_impact = "all" , i.e. it calculates the distributional impacts for all variables returned by available_var_impact().
 For more information on variables click here.

-var_impact = "ZONA", # Indicate here the selected variable
+var_impact = "DECILE", # Indicate here the socioeconomic variable to be used

 1. In case you want to calculate distributional impacts for several variables, e.g. for “ZONE” and “TAMAMU”, create a vector with these variables and enter it in the var_impact argument of calc_di.